PixelCode01/GitHub-Explorer/README.md

 A web browser
 Internet connection
 # Usage
-Open the index.html file in a web browser
-Enter a GitHub username in the input field
+Open the https://slowloris01.github.io/GitHub-Explorer/ in a web browser Enter a GitHub username in the input field
 Click on the "Lookup" button
 The user's information will be displayed on the page